15 Things a Body Image Coach Wishes You Knew

 Have a love fest with your body

 Just like there are parts of your body that you may not love, there are also parts you probably do.
-If you struggle to find something positive to feel about yourself, Albers suggests remembering the compliments you’ve received from family, friends, or strangers.
+Remember and celebrate those parts of yourself.
+If you struggle to find something positive to feel about yourself, Dr. Albers suggests remembering the compliments you’ve received from family, friends, or strangers.
 “Think about the positive feedback you’ve gotten, such as ‘I love your hair,’ or ‘Your eyes are stunning,’” she says.
 Try these 10 easy ways to be nicer to yourself.

 Embrace the notion that everyone is different

-Instead of comparing yourself to that “#fitmom” you follow on Instagram, switch your mindset and focus on how everyone is different and no person is better or worse than another.
+Instead of comparing yourself to models or celebrities you follow on Instagram, switch your mindset and focus on how everyone is different and no person is better or worse than another.
 “Comparison is such a destructive bomb to self-esteem.
-Don’t think, ‘she’s better,’ ‘she’s skinnier,’ or ‘I’m fatter,’” says Albers.
+Don’t think, ‘she’s better,’ ‘she’s skinnier,’ or ‘I’m fatter,’” says Dr. Albers.
 “Instead, focus your mind on how everyone is different and just because they may weigh less, it doesn’t mean they’re better than you.”

 Avoiding mirrors can be empowering